simarmannsingh/silverlux/README.md

 - Uses `gatsby-image` with Netlify-CMS preview support
 - Separate components for everything
 - Perfect score on Lighthouse for SEO, Accessibility and Performance
+- Comment and Like functionality [**new**]

+## Update : Comment functionality added
+For ease of access, the comment functionality provided by Disqus, has been added.<br/>
+However, slight configure is required to make it fully functional.

+1. Register your website on the disqus platform, you'll get a shortname
+2. Update the shortname assigned to the Environment variable `DISQUS_SHORTNAME` [here](/src/.env).
+Save it
+3. If deploying on services like Heroku (free tier is over, it is paid not, but you're rich ? :p), make sure to add this environment variable to the service as well.

+A detailed blog post on how to configure the Disqus plugin can be found [here](https://simarmannsingh.com/blog/2022-02-25-setup-comment-functionality-for-your-gatsby-based-blog/)

 ## Prerequisites for the development environment